 A period of time in which eligible people or their dependents can enroll without penalty after the initial enrollment.
 See the "Eligibility" section for more details.

 Out-of-Network Provider

-A Provider that does not have an agreement or contract with us, or our subcontractor(s) to give services to our Members within your Service Area.
+A Provider that does not have an agreement or contract with us, or our subcontractor(s) to give services to our Members.